belasi01/Cops/README.md

 One of the most important thing to check when processing C-OPS data is the quality of the extrapolation of the upwelling radiance (LuZ) or irradiance (EuZ) at the air-water interface.
-This will determine the quality the remote sensing reflectance, Rrs, which is one of the most important apparent optical property (AOP) we want to extract from the C-OPS data.
+This will determine the quality of the remote sensing reflectance, Rrs, which is one of the most important apparent optical property (AOP) we want to extract from the C-OPS data.